cvan/paul.kinlan.me/content/2017-04-23-minifying-custom-elements.markdown

 ## Hooking it all together

-The share button has a custom `bulid` script that compresses the CSS, then the HTML and finally it does the ES6 minification and ensures that the file intended for distribution and inclusion is as small as possible.
+The share button has a custom `build` script that compresses the CSS, then the HTML and finally it does the ES6 minification and ensures that the file intended for distribution and inclusion is as small as possible.